What is the Mensa Foundation?

-Mensans often share stories about teachers who helped them in so many ways when they were students.
-Mensans understand the importance of learners being actively challenged, nurtured, and supported to reach their full potential.
-That's why Mensans recognise the value of teachers; we know how integral they are to the social-emotional and intellectual development of learners.
-Empowering educators is, therefore, one of the Foundation’s central missions.
+Mensans understand the importance of learners being actively challenged, nurtured, and supported in order to reach their full potential.
+That's why Mensans recognise the value of teachers; we know how integral teachers and other educators are to the social-emotional and intellectual development of learners.
+Indeed, the value of educators in society cannot be overestimated.
+Empowering educators, therefore, is one of the Foundation’s central missions.

 Your Support Is Invaluable

 Many Mensans have dedicated their lifetimes to helping others.
 The Foundation applauds their efforts, and celebrates all the wonderful discoveries, ideas and achievements of both gifted learners and teachers.
 The Mensa Foundation has already changed many lives for the better, and benefitted society in many valuable ways.
 With your support, we will continue to do so for generations to come.
 Please consider making a donation or offering your time to this essential work.

 Read Insightful and Informative Articles in the MRJ

 Published by the Mensa Foundation, the Mensa Research Journal highlights scholarly articles and recent research related to intelligence from a diverse selection of international authors.
 It includes relevant and timely research, specially curated for Mensans.